Blacklist MacDirtyCow exploit to open revoked apps on iOS

 Blacklist

-How many times did you see the message “app is no longer available” when installing apps from third party App Stores on iOS.
-Blacklist based on MacDirtyCow exploit will remove revoked apps from system blacklist allowing them to runnonetheless.
+How many times did you see the message “app is no longer available” when installing apps from third-party App Stores on iOS.
+Blacklist based on MacDirtyCow or KFD exploit will remove revoked apps from system blacklist allowing them to run nonetheless.
+Recently, Blacklist KFD was released with support for iOS 16 – iOS 16.5 on arm64e.

 What is Blacklist?

-Blacklist is an innovative tool that uses the MacDirtyCow exploit to bypass blacklist restrictions and revoked apps on iOS 15 to iOS 16.1.2.
-This allows you to run sideloaded or banned apps from third party App Stores on your iPhone or iPad without fear of revocation.
+Blacklist is an innovative tool that uses the MacDirtyCow and KFD exploits to bypass blacklist restrictions and revoked apps on iOS 15 to iOS 16.5.
+This allows you to run sideloaded or banned apps from third-party App Stores on your iPhone without fear of revocation.
+Blacklist KFD uses the new exploit, and now it supports iPhone XS all the way to iPhone 14 on iOS 16.0 – iOS 16.5.

 For those seeking to prevent app revocations, blocking access to “http://ocsp.apple.com” and “http://ocsp2.apple.com” can stop iOS from downloading revocation files to your device.
 By doing so, your device will continue to believe that the app is not revoked.